 Western Union suspends money transfers to Cuba following U.S. sanctions

-MIAMI - Western Union has suspended money transfers to Cuba after the U.S. State Department reinstated sanctions on Cuban military-run businesses, a move that is already affecting Cuban American families who send financial support to relatives on the island.
+MIAMI - Financial services company Western Union has suspended money transfers to Cuba after the U.S. State Department reinstated sanctions on Cuban military-run businesses, a move that is already affecting Cuban American families who send financial support to relatives on the island.

 Impact on Cuban families